jbpayton/robot-writers-room/readme.md

 - **outline.txt**: Crafted by the Outliner agent, this file offers an initial outline of the story based on the ideas collected during the brainstorming session.
 It includes character listings, locations, and other essential plot elements.

-- **stage2_outline.txt**: This file is a more refined version of the initial outline with added depth provided by the Worldbuilder agent.
+- **refined_outline.txt**: This file is a more refined version of the initial outline with added depth provided by the Worldbuilder agent.
 It includes vivid descriptions of locations and objects, offering a comprehensive and intricate backdrop for the narrative.

 - **characters.txt**: Created by the Character Designer agent, this document provides a rich tapestry of character details.
 It includes physical descriptions, personalities, backstories, motivations, and more for each character, offering a nuanced perspective for narrative construction.

+- **detailed_chapter_outline.txt**: This file contains a detailed chapter-by-chapter outline of the story.

 These outputs collectively provide a comprehensive suite of resources for the author, offering everything from the initial spark of an idea to fully fleshed out characters and detailed world descriptions.
 As such, running the `run.py` script not only provides an engaging AI-assisted brainstorming experience but also results in a valuable set of assets to aid in the writing process.